opencaching/opencaching-pl/docs/OCPL_folders_structure.md

 	- folder structure - see below
 	- **migration** - almost all PHP scripts shoudl finally land here, but we need to migrate it partially

+### `/var/`
+	- **access**: RW for webserver, (TODO: PHP ?)
+	- a root-level directory for files which needs webserver RW access for uploaded files etc.
+	- let's store main directory structure in git, but the content should be ignored (by git-ignore)
+	- **migration** this should become more-less this what we called "ocpl-dynamic" so far

 ### `/vendor/`
 	- external libraries maintained with composer

 ## 4. `/public/` folder structure